 I had my first and unexpected attack of vertigo about two years ago.
 It was 5:45 am.
-As I got up, I had no balance whatsoever.
+As I got up to go to work, I had no balance whatsoever.
 I couldn't stand and fell sideways into the wall.
 I felt nauseous and dizzy but didn't get sick.
 I couldn't keep my balance.
-I was wobbly and walking sideways for a few minutes.
+I was wobbly and walked sideways for a few minutes.

 It was scary.
 Let me assure you, I'm not an alarmist.
 At first, I didn't know what hit me or what was wrong.

 After I laid down in my bed, the bed was spinning.
 Again, I felt very dizzy.
 I couldn't get out of bed.
 Then for sure, I knew there was something wrong.
 I had a neighbor drive me to my Doctor who is six miles from where I live.
 The Doctor confirmed I had vertigo due to an inner ear infection.

 The sick note for work listed Vertigo and acute labyrinthitis as the reason why I needed 4-5 days of bed rest.
 He also prescribed Meclizine HCL 25MG tablets which help control the dizziness.

 For the first few days of my bed rest, I was reluctant, almost afraid to lay down fearing I wouldn't be able to get myself upright, and wanted to avoid the nauseating, spinning sensation.